Taupo: gold in the heart of a volcano

 Geophysicists from the USA and New Zealand investigated the geothermal wells of the volcano and analyzed the concentration of gold in its waters.
 They stated that the precious metal amount is 0.02 milligrams per liter of liquid.

-The richest gold reserves are contained in several underground reservoirs of this volcanic zone.
-Scientists explain that gold got into the groundwater that was heated by magma during eruptions of the volcano and settled on the walls of its wells.
+The richest gold reserves are contained in several underground reservoirs of the Taupo volcanic zone.
+Scientists explain that the precious metal got into the water heated by magma during volcanic eruptions and settled on the walls of its wells.

 In the photo: the geothermal waters of the Taupo volcano that has been active for the past two million years.

-Experts note that it is currently impossible to exploit these mining sites.
-The main problem lies in the fact that there’s a lack of safe and efficient technology for extracting gold from the geothermal waters of the volcanic zone.
+Experts note that it is currently impossible to exploit these gold deposits.
+The main problem lies in the fact that there’s a lack of safe and efficient technology for extracting gold from the geothermal springs of the volcanic zone.
 In addition to that, Lake Taupo remains one of the largest freshwater reservoirs of the island.
-Gold mining activities can have a negative impact on local ecology and limit the flow of tourists.
+Gold mining activities can have a negative impact on local environment and tourism.